u-sb/nginx-source/debian/modules/http-lua/README.markdown

 Flushes out the expired items in the dictionary, up to the maximal number specified by the optional `max_count` argument.
 When the `max_count` argument is given `0` or not given at all, then it means unlimited.
 Returns the number of items that have actually been flushed.

-Unlike the [flush_all](#ngxshareddictflush_all) method, this method actually frees up the memory used by the expired items.
+Unlike the [flush_all](#ngxshareddictflush_all) method, this method actually free up the memory used by the expired items.

 This feature was first introduced in the `v0.6.3` release.